[Updated September 2022]

 What makes the Seefeld Christmas Market great to visit from Innsbruck is that it’s just a short (but beautiful) 35-minute train ride away.
 It means you can indulge in more than one Glühwein or Schnapps without worrying about driving.

-Special events at the Seefeld Christmas Market include a Krampus Run at 17:00 on 4 December and The Sounds of Advent on 15 and 17 December.
+Special events at the Seefeld Christmas Market include a Krampus Run on 3 December.

 Medieval Rattenberg, on the Inn River about 46 km from Innsbruck, is officially the smallest town in Austria.
 What makes this market a highlight on our annual Austrian Christmas Market calendar is the absence of electric lights in the narrow cobbled lanes.
 Candles, torches, and open fires are used to provide light.
 There is even a candle labyrinth which is a favourite among the kids.